Jobsite and home injuries due to fracking operations

 Ostroff Injury Law, Pennsylvania’s Premier Frackcident Injury Law Firm.
 Call 1(855)FRACKLAW or complete the form on the right.

-Why you should make Jon Ostroff your fracking accident lawyer
+Why you should make Jon Ostroff your Pennsylvania fracking injury attorney

 Jon has access to the big-city medical doctors in Philadelphia and Pittsburgh — or from out-of-state — that you need to prove the seriousness of your injury.
 If necessary, Jon will arrange for you to see one of these specialists if you can’t get the medical help you require locally.
 Small-town lawyers may stick with their friends who are small-town doctors, rather than work with the top specialists.